 MBS User Service Announcement: metadata entity consumed by the MBSF Client composed of one or more MBS Distribution Session Announcements.

+MBS User Service Announcement Channel: MBS Distribution Session generated by the MBSF to carousel MBS User Service Announcements to the MBS Client using the Object Distribution Method.

 MBS User Service Control:. control of an MBS User Service by an MBS-Aware Application interacting with an MBSF Client.

 (SNIPPED)